 Compelling photography / images

 Images make your price list more attractive, so you should use some.
 They can be a great help for the client in visualizing your offer.
-Along with images, colors can also be used to set a mood.
+Use colors along with images to set a mood.
 For a massage & spa pricing list you might want to use warm colors, soft hues, that help people envision feeling relaxed.

 List of products/ services and prices